vivarium-collective/vivarium-core/doc/guides/processes.rst

 Steps
 -----

+Processes have one major drawback: you cannot specify when or in what order they run.
+Processes can request timesteps, but the Vivarium engine may not honor that request.
+This behavior can be problematic when you have operations that need to run in a particular order.
+For example, imagine that you want to model transcription and chromosome replication in a bacterium.
+It seems natural to have a transcription process and another replication process, but then how do you handle collisions between the replisome and the RNA Polymerase (RNAP)?
+You might want to say something like "If a replisome and RNAP collide, remove the RNAP from the chromosome."
+To support this kind of statement, you can create a :term:`step`.

-:term:`Step` is subclass of :term:`Process` that is not time-dependent.
+:py:class:`vivarium.core.process.Step` is a subclass of :py:class:`vivarium.core.process.Process` that is not time-dependent.
-These instances run before the first timestep, and after the dynamic processes during simulation.
-The run according to a dependency graph called a :term:`flow` (like a workflow) -- see :ref:`flows topic guide <constructor-flows>`.
+Steps run before the first timestep and after the dynamic processes during simulation.
+They run according to a dependency graph called a :term:`flow` (like a workflow) -- see :ref:`our guide to flows
-These can serve many different roles, including translating states between different modeling formats, implementing lift or restriction operators to translate states between scales, and as auxiliary processes that offload complexity.
+<constructor-flows>`.
+These can serve many different roles, including
+translating states between different modeling formats, implementing lift or restriction operators to translate states between scales, and as auxiliary processes that offload complexity.
 As an example of offloading complexity, a step might recalculate concentrations after counts have been updated.

 To create a step, you follow the same steps as you would to create a :term:`process` except that your class should inherit from